Navy leader tapped to helm DSCC, DLA Land and Maritime

 Navy Rear Adm.
-Julie Treanor will assume command of Defense Supply Center Columbus and Defense Logistics Agency Land and Maritime July 28.
-The Central Ohio installation alternates between Army and Navy commanders, reflecting the mission of DLA Land and Maritime as the supply chain integrator for land-based and sea-based weapon systems on behalf of the military services.
-(Navy Photo)
+Julie Treanor will assume command of Defense Supply Center Columbus and Defense Logistics Agency Land and Maritime in a ceremony slated for July 28.

+Treanor was most recently director for fleet ordnance and supply at U.S. Fleet Forces Command in Norfolk, Virginia.

+Her operational tours include plank owner and commissioning supply officer, USS Gerald R. Ford (CVN 78); assistant supply officer, USS Enterprise (CVN 65); and material officer, USS Boxer (LHD 4).
+She has completed four overseas deployments, two each to the Arabian Gulf and Western Pacific operating areas.

 |Date Taken: